 10) Have virtual meetings

 Next time you have a meeting with your client in another city, request them for a Skype call.
-Using latest technology, you can save a lot on travelling expenses.
+Using the latest technology, you can save a lot on travelling expenses.
 We push for a Skype call even when the meetings are within the same city.
 I understand that a first meeting is important and should be done face-to-face but all follow-up meetings can be done virtually.

-At ProfitBooks, we give product demo online using TeamViewer when we can give our clients access to our computer screen and walk them through the application features.
+At ProfitBooks, we give product demo online using Zoom where we can give our clients access to our computer screen and walk them through the application features.

 11) Use open source software

 You can save a substantial amount of money if you start using open source software.
 When ordering new Laptops for the team, you can go for the ones without Windows OS.
 Those are cheaper and can run open source OS such as Ubuntu.
 Similarly, you can get open source office suite instead of Microsoft Office and save on licensing costs.

 There are a lot of open source softwares like CRM, Document management, etc are available which are easy to use and don’t cost a penny.

 12) Reduce the number of landline phones